Superstition in Turkey: Lead pouring

-As well as in many different cultures, Turkish people believe that breaking a mirror brings bad luck and seven years of unhappiness.

-Forty times repeating
+Repeating statement

-Turkish people believe that repeating something forty times can make the thing happen.
+Turkish people believe that repeating something forty times can make the desired event happen.

 Right hand and left hand

-People in Turkey also believe that itching of the right hand means unexpected money inflow in close future.
-Likewise, itching of left hand means possible loss of money.
+People in Turkey also believe that itching of the right hand means unexpected money inflow in the close future.
+Likewise, itching of the left hand means a possible loss of money.

 Slippers

 Inside a house, if slippers are upside down, it means that somebody will die at home.